monsihv/GEMM/README.md

 CSAPP ch5, Drepper's *What Every Programmer Should Know About Memory*, the how-to-optimize-gemm wiki, and a bunch of CppCon talks.
 All of it conceptual, since the literature is x86 oriented, so every actual number in here had to be re-derived for ARM.

-## A note on this README

-The content here is mine.
-The reasoning, the code, the wrong turns, the derivations, and the conclusions all came out of my own notes and my own work on this repo.
-I used an AI assistant to help structure my words and to format and draft the markdown.
-I also used it to help me with the makefile.